Facebook Pixel

 Where do students sleep?

 Students will stay in a single, double, or triple room in one of our air-conditioned houses on our beautiful waterfront campus.
-Room assignments are dependent on the program, student age, and gender.
+Live-in residential staff provide supervision and support 24 hours a day, 7 days a week.

 Do you accept and honour rooming requests?